youknowone/ring/docs/control.rst

     #.
 Delete the value of created cache key.

+.. function:: has([*args, **kwargs])

+    Check and return existence of cache data for the given arguments.

+    :note: Unlike other sub-functions, this feature may not be supported by the backends.

+    The behavior follows next steps:

+    #.
+Create a cache key with given parameters.
+    #.
+Check the value of created cache key exists.
+    #.
+Return the existence.

 .. function:: touch([*args, **kwargs])

     Touch cache data of the given arguments. `Touch` means extending expiration